havvacecen/cltv-prediction-bgf-ggf/README.md

 - Due to data confidentiality, the dataset is **not available** in this repository.
 - No CSV data file is included or created here; all data processing is done in-code.
 - All modeling and analysis were performed using open-source libraries.

 ---

+📄 License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+---